Ramil Sheydayev: Dynamo Moscow

 On 2 July 2019, he signed a one-year contract with Dynamo Moscow.
 Dynamo terminated his contract on 9 January 2020.

 Sabah

 On 17 February 2020, Sheydayev signed for Sabah on a contract until the end of the 2019–20 season.
 On 1 August 2020, he extended his contract with Sabah, until June 2021.
 Sheydayev left Sabah in June 2021 when his contract expired.

 Qarabağ

 On 1 July 2021, Qarabağ announced the signing of Sheydayev on a two-year contract.
 On 31 May 2023, Qarabağ announced that Sheydayev had left the club following the expiration of his contract.

 Neftçi

 On 16 July 2024, Neftçi announced the signing of Sheydayev from Kocaelispor to a three-year contract.
 On 10 September 2025, Neftçi announced that their contract with Sheydayev had been terminated by mutual agreement having scored four goals in thirty-one games.

 Back to Qarabağ

 On 18 September 2025, Qarabağ announced the signing of Sheydayev.
+On 23 May 2026, Qarabağ announced that Sheydayev had left the club.

+Sochi

+On 3 August 2026, Russian First League club Sochi announced the signing of Sheydayev to a one-year contract.